lukaszmadrzynski/Website-Update/content/pages/wild-heart-of-lijiang-ecotour.md

       type: TitleBlock
       text: Wild Heart of Lijiang
       color: text-dark
-    subtitle: Duelve Deeper into the Mountains
+    subtitle: Delve Deeper into the Mountains
     text: >+
       Escape the city and discover the untamed wild beauty of Laojun Mountains.
       Journey